 The BTR1K is has a fairly forward vocal presence.
 I felt the BTR3 to house a bit of recessed tendency at times, but not one that I would call “fully recessed”.
 Slightly relaxed, perhaps.
 The BTR1K is more forward when normalizing volume levels between the two.
-However, the BTR3 is more rounded, solid and realistic feeling.
+However, the BTR3 is a more rounded, solid, and realistic feeling.
 The BTR1K is excellent for the price, no doubts though.

 I cannot name another BT module quite like this and I may have been spoiled by having both the 3 and the 1K model at the same time to compare.
 If not, I’d still be very happy with the BTR1K all around.

 As far as raw dynamic fidelity goes, I notice a little grain.
 However, compared to other Bluetooth devices, like my AZIO thumb drive BT node, as well as a BT node I have from Noontec, the BTR1K seems like it is worth its weight in gold.
 This is a device that I’ve wanted for some time.
 I am a midrange enthusiast as well and I prefer a more forward midrange on a subjective level.